intsystems/relaxit/demo/README.md

 ```
 ## Additional experiments<a name="experiments"></a>

-For additional demo experiments we have implemented VAEs with different latent discrete distributions from **Just Relax It**.
-We borrowed it from the [pytorch repo](https://github.com/pytorch/examples/tree/main/vae).
+For additional demo experiments, we have implemented Variational Autoencoders (VAEs) with different latent discrete distributions from **Just Relax It**.
+These implementations are adapted from the [PyTorch](https://github.com/pytorch/examples/tree/main/vae) examples repository.
+1. **Train and save the models:**
-1. To run the additional demo code with VAEs, you should firstly train all the models and save their results.
-Run the following:
+   To run the additional demo code with VAEs, you need to train all the models and save their results.
+Execute the following commands:
     ```bash
     # VAE with Gaussian Bernoulli latent space
     python vae_gaussian_bernoulli.py